Faces and Voices

 Maria L Wilson Portrait.

-What hobbies or interests you have?
+What hobbies or interests do you have?

-I am really curious in nature, so is not unusual that I am interested in a lot of different things that are constantly changing.
+I am really curious in nature, so it is not unusual that I am interested in a lot of different things that are constantly changing.
 Right now, I am baking a lot of sweets, enjoying stand-up comedy, and following the story of a young Romanian man living his life traveling and meditating.

 What inspires you to get up in the morning?

-Literally, my sweet fur baby Shelby... she wakes me up, and we take a walk every day (rain or shine) giving me the opportunity to reflect on the day before, and plan my day ahead.
+Literally, my sweet fur baby Shelby...she wakes me up, and we take a walk every day (rain or shine) giving me the opportunity to reflect on the day before, and plan my day ahead.
 Emotionally, I think it is the potential that this office provides.
 To make a difference in someone’s life is an incredibly opportunity and I feel really fortunate to be given the chance to do it.

-What is your most proud accomplishment?
+What is your proudest accomplishment?